 Vice President, Weapons Engineering and Product Realization, Chief Engineer for Nuclear Weapons

-Bruce C. Walker is Vice President of Weapons Engineering and Product Realization at Sandia National Laboratories, a U.S. Department of Energy multi-program engineering and science laboratory.
-Mr. Walker is the Chief Engineer for nuclear weapons with responsibility for leadership and management of nuclear weapon engineering and production activities.
+Bruce C. Walker is vice president of Weapons Engineering and Product Realization at Sandia National Laboratories, a U.S. Department of Energy multi-program engineering and science laboratory.
+Walker is the chief engineer for nuclear weapons with responsibility for leadership and management of nuclear weapon engineering and production activities.